DaveArchetype/DaveArchetype/README.md

 - 👋 Hi, I’m Emanuel-David
 - 👀 I’m interested in software engineering, robotics and others!
-- 🌱 I’m currently planning a big project!
+- 🌱 I’m currently working on different projects just to learn more!
 - 💞️ I’m looking to collaborate on anything, as I will surely learn and improve myself with the help of any dev I'd work with.
 Anyone would.
-- 📫 How to reach me => email at edavid@gmx.com

 <!---